 - better connections to community services, facilities and local activity centres with subsequent economic benefits

-- less environmental impact by using existing transport corridors
+- minimising environmental impact by using existing transport corridors.

 These improvements will make bus travel between Caloundra and Maroochydore faster, and more reliable.

 The department is taking a staged approach towards the delivery of improvements that support CoastConnect based on funding availability.
 To date, this has included the delivery of:

 - a southbound bus lane on Nicklin Way near Jessica Boulevard

 - a dedicated bus lane on Birtinya Boulevard

 - upgrades to Maroochydore and Kawana bus stations